WeTeam/WeBlog/how to build.md

 1. `solr create -c weblog-master`
 1. `solr create -c weblog-web`
 1. Update config files to match the names of the cores created above
-1. Deploy weblog code to ensure index configs are available
+1. Deploy weblog code (rebuild the solution in VS) to ensure index configs are available
 1. Use indexing manager to populate managed schema
 1. rebuild indexes